 - Document patient social, psychological, and behavioral data

 - Document patient care-plan preferences

-Many programs and organizations encourage or require the use of health IT certified under the ONC Health IT Certification Program — in addition to the CMS quality reporting programs like the EHR Incentive Programs and the Merit Based Incentive Program (MIPS).
+Many programs and organizations encourage or require the use of health IT certified under the ONC Health IT Certification Program — in addition to the CMS quality reporting programs like the Merit Based Incentive Program (MIPS).
 These programs and organizations include, but are not limited to: